jerdog/streamlining-devex-slidev/slides.md

 - Enforce coding standards for consistency and readability

 <!--
-When selecting tools, prioritize compatibility and ease of integration with existing systems and align with standardized practices.
+When selecting tooling, prioritize compatibility and ease of integration with existing systems and align with standardized practices.
 Make sure that you are able to use templating and can standardize your configs so you bring consistency throughout the CI/CD process.
-Whatever you select must be aligned with your organization’s specific requirements and objectives, and the templates and patterns you base your standardization efforts on must be consistent and reliable across all of your projects, but also flexible enough to adapt to project-specific requirements.
+The templates and patterns you base your standardization efforts on must be consistent and reliable across all of your projects, but also flexible enough to adapt to project-specific requirements.
 Easy, right?
 -->

 ---